 Charissa is from Granite Falls, Minnesota and is an enrolled member of the Upper Sioux Community.
 In her free time, Charissa enjoys spending time with her family, decorating custom fondant cakes and watching sci-fi TV shows and movies.

 Jen Thonedara was born and raised in the Twin Cities.
 Her family immigrated from Laos, a small country in southeast Asia.
 Jen is a first generation college student who graduated from Hamline University with a BA degree in psychology.
 She continued her education at the University of St. Thomas, completing her MA degree in educational leadership and administration.
-Jen's passion for working with students has given her opportunities to work in various departments which include admissions and advising.
+Jen's passion for working with students has given her opportunities to work in various departments that include admissions and advising.
 She would like to pursue her PhD in the future and be able to continue to help students within higher education.

 Outside of spending time with family and friends, Jen is a self-proclaimed foodie.
 She enjoys trying new restaurants around the city and keeps a running list of "must go to" places.
 Some of her favorite restaurants are 112 Eatery, Bar La Grassa, Haute Dish, and Borough.
 The food trucks around the city have really excited her since it makes for convenient good eats.
 Jen truly enjoys and waits for the Minnesota State Fair every year so she can over-indulge in great fair foods.
 She loves that the Twin Cities has become a very eclectic food scene.